Noun Phrase

 an eight-year-old boy who attempted to rob a sweet shop

-that clauses.
-These are very common after nouns like idea, fact, belief, suggestion:
+That clauses.
+These are very common after nouns like idea, fact, belief, suggestion

 He's still very fit, in spite of the fact that he's over eighty.